lycheeverse/lychee/README.md

           Enable the checking of fragments in links

       --include-mail
-          Also check email addresses
+          Include email addresses in the check

       --include-verbatim
-          Find links in verbatim sections like `pre` sections and `code` blocks
+          Find links in verbatim sections like `pre` sections and `code` blocks.

   -i, --insecure
           Proceed for server connections considered insecure (invalid TLS)